 You are responsible for choosing, developing, and preparing your fields, and it is essential to do so in consultation with the faculty.

--By February 1st, submit a preliminary proposal for fields to the Advisor in Historical Musicology.
+- By February 1, submit a preliminary proposal for fields to the advisor in Historical Musicology.
 Provide a title for each field, then a short paragraph description of what you consider interesting or intriguing about it.
 Also include a one-page bibliography.
 If your field is oriented towards a body of works, list the repertories/pieces you want to discuss.

--On March 1st, submit a final version for approval (generally pro forma).
-Start thinking about which field will be explored in the syllabus, which is due June 1st.
+- On March 1, submit a final version for approval (generally pro forma).
+Start thinking about which field will be explored in the syllabus, which is due June 1.

--On June 1st, submit your syllabus.
+- On June 1, submit your syllabus.
 We will evaluate it for content, for pedagogical feasibility, and for its potential to inspire undergraduates in thinking about and experiencing music.
 Consider how your course could fit into a real-world undergraduate curriculum and what prior knowledge and interests your students are likely to bring to the experience.

 * see music department website for more details.